Pacific Partnership 24:1: Christmas Parade in Palau

-Video package of Sailors deployed on USNS Mercy (T-AH 19), participate in a Christmas Parade in Palau as part of the advance liaison team preparing for the Palau mission stop of Pacific Partnership 24-1, Dec.
+Sailors and Soldiers taking part in the advance liaison team for the Palau mission stop of Pacific Partnership 24-1 pose in front of a USNS Mercy (T-AH 19) Christmas parade float in Airai, Palau, Dec.
 17, 2023.
-Lt.
-Colin Gallacher plays the part of Santa.
-Pacific Partnership, now in its 19th iteration, is the largest multinational humanitarian assistance and disaster relief preparedness mission conducted in the Indo-Pacific and works to enhance regional interoperability and disaster response capabilities, increase security stability in the region, and foster new and enduring friendships.
+Pacific Partnership, now in it's 19th iteration, is the largest multinational humanitarian assistance and disaster relief preparedness mission conducted in the Indo-Pacific and works to enhance regional interoperability and disaster response capabilities, increase security stability in the region, and foster new and enduring friendships.
 (U.S. Navy photo by Lt.
 Cmdr.
 Cheryl Collins)

 |Date Taken: